truongsonghiep/journey-to-the-west/chapter_001.md

 Mist and smoke are brightened,
 Warmed by a holy light—
 The pines are evergreen:
-Rare flowers, daily new.”
+Rare flowers, daily new."*
-When the monkeys heard that, they were delighted, saying, *"You go in first and lead the way.”
+When the monkeys heard that, they were delighted, saying, *"You go in first and lead the way."*
 The stone monkey closed his eyes again, crouched low, and jumped inside.
 “All of you,” he cried, *"Follow me in!
 Follow me in!”
 The braver of the monkeys leaped in at once, but the more timid ones stuck out